balancer/docs-v3/docs/concepts/pools/known-pool-types/stable-pool.md

 ### Stable Swaps Under the Balancer Umbrella

-One of the key advantages to having Composable Stable Pools on Balancer specifically is that they are plugged into the same protocol as all other pools.
+One of the key advantages to having Stable Pools on Balancer specifically is that they are plugged into the same protocol as all other pools.
 Swapping between stablecoins is frequently used for arbitrage when one token is paired with two different stablecoins in different pools.
 By leveraging Batch Swaps on Balancer, these swaps can be combined into a single, gas-efficient transaction.

 #### Example